javiersrf/fast_api_example_placeholder/readme.md

 The Api will be activated in port 8080
 # TESTS
-Unit tests were developmented witho pytests
+Unit tests were developmented with pytests

 To run tests: